 This is another feature you should look out for in your laying birds.
 The beaks and claws should be bleached; they are pale and lightened.
 This should as well be considered and observed in any earmarked laying birds.

-These are the features that determine the productivity of your laying bird.
+These are the characteristics that determine the productivity of your laying bird.
 If these features are matched, the birds will produce up to their genetic potential.
-These are naturally modified features of a laying bird to achieve high productivity.
+These are naturally modified characteristics of a good laying chicken to achieve high productivity.
 Try to observe all these before stocking your point of lay birds.